Table of Contents Hide

 Because the roof is in good repair, the heat or air conditioning will have fewer places to escape your RV, giving you better control over your energy consumption.

 Reduced Costs & Reduce Repair Issues

-Most rubber and fiberglass RV roof repairs can run into the thousands of dollars when enlisting a repair shop to do them.
+Most rubber and fiberglass RV roof repairs can run into thousands of dollars when enlisting a repair shop to do them.
 With DIY maintenance, you can save yourself a great deal of money.
-AND by doing the repairs quickly, you reduce the chance of more damage occurring, like water leaks.
+And by doing the repairs quickly, you reduce the chance of more damage occurring, like water leaks.